francois-gm/go-kabk-y1/2025-2026-Y1B/05 - 20251006 - Assignment time/README.md

 `https://example.com/css/style.css`

 … even if the page in which the stylesheet link is like `https://example.com/content/subpage/sub-subpage/index.html`

+### Hosted by a third party / online

+#### Absolute link

+Usually used as external links (point to other websites).
+Preferably **not used** for images in your website (if the hosting party deletes the images, your website does not display the images anymore).

+Example: `<a href="https://www.another-website.com/another-link" target="_blank">Another link</a>`

+An absolute link always has the `https://` starting the links, as well as the full domain of the website.

 ## Tutorial: layouting basics with CSS (1h)